DoggyDoggyDoggy/New-Zealand-Guide/README.md

 Next-generation NZGuide app reimagined with a cloud-driven architecture powered by Firebase.
 All city, events, and weather data are now stored and served via Firebase services, with third-party API integrations handled by server-side functions.
 The Android client fetches and displays this data, resulting in a lighter, faster, and more maintainable application.

-**🛠️ Note:**
-* New-Zealand-Guide is currently under active development.
-Features and UI may change as the app evolves.
-* Simply copying this repository will **not** grant access to backend data.

 <a href="https://play.google.com/store/apps/details?id=denys.diomaxius.newzealandguide&hl=en">
   <img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" width="200"/>
 </a>